 The president and CEO is the executive sponsor for wellbeing, who, along with other members of the executive team, shares his own stories to deepen CIBC’s commitment to wellbeing.
 The importance of mental health is talked about frequently, including posts on an internal social channel from employees who share their mental health journeys.
 Online training and guides are available for leaders to support the mental health of their teams.

 CIBC also leverages its MomentMakers recognition platform, powered by O.C.
 Tanner, to appreciate and celebrate employees.
-Using this platform, employees can recognise peers who model healthful habits or those who help another team member prioritize their wellbeing.
+Using this platform, employees can recognize peers who model healthful habits or those who help another team member prioritize their wellbeing.
 The bank’s commitment to prioritizing mental health helps employees to thrive at work and reinforces CIBC’s genuinely caring culture.11,12

 Case Study—Recognition That’s 3X As Powerful